Risingfeanyx/cPanel_centos_scripts/readme.md

-#sends mail out to a test email of your choosing from a mailbox of your chooseing, and watches the logs for it. creates an email account for testing.
-Shows txt record as well #Syntax:
+#sends mail out to a test email of your choosing from a mailbox of your chooseing, and watches the logs for it. creates an email account for testing.#Syntax:
 from@localdomain.com to@domain.com

 ```